sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

         "second"
       ]
     }
-  ]
+  ],
+  "docs": []
 }
 ```

-- Ahhh.. so the first argument to emit() i.e. `doc.title` is now the value of  `"key: ` and the second argument to emit() i.e. `doc.tags` is the value of `"value": `.
+- The first argument to emit() i.e. `doc.title` is the value of  `"key: ` and the second argument to emit() i.e. `doc.tags` is the value of `"value": `.
 - Note that the second argument does not need to be the string 'emit'.
 That following function calls are identical
   - `const queryResult = await db.query((doc: TodoItem, emit) => { emit (doc.title, doc.tags) }, {includeDocs: false});`
   - `const queryResult = await db.query((doc: TodoItem, foobar) => { foobar (doc.title, doc.tags) }, {includeDocs: false});`
-- TODO: I don't really understand how this works.
-The second argument is clearly a built-in function (I have certainly not defined it in my own code).
-This built-in function, as per its signature, returns a void.
-Which means it is having some sort of side-effect.. because it affects the result of `db.query()`

-TODO at the end of function execution, the emitted keys and values are added to the same set that the return value of the map function is added to.
+- The way this works is that at the end of function execution, the emitted keys and values are added to the same set that the return value of the map function is added to.

 We can make the second argument to emit be an arbitrary object and this will then get assigned to `"value": ` in the query result.